-The Build window displays the messages generated when building a build configuration.
-When opened, this window is, by default, grouped together with the other message windows.
+This window displays the messages generated when building a build configuration.
+When opened, the window is, by default, grouped together with the other message windows.
 Double-click a message in the Build window to open the appropriate file for editing, with the insertion point at the correct position.

 Opens the Messages page of the IDE options dialog box.
-On this page you can set options related to messages; see Messages options, page 49.
+On this page you can set options related to messages; see Messages options, page 54.